 Higher Degrees by Research

 The Department of Social Inquiry has a strong graduate research culture.
-Student researchers benefit from multidisciplinary and multi-campus settings and a dynamic community of learning with reading groups, seminars, salons, and an annual college run retreat and conference.
+Student researchers benefit from multidisciplinary and multi-campus settings and a dynamic community of learning with reading groups, seminars, salons, and conferences.
 The community of scholars is over 80 students with a large cohort of international students.